YisongShen/docker-rails/README.md

 $curl yourcontainerID:3000

 Another way:
-First run the container
+First create the container
-$docker run -itP demo
-Then check the process
+$docker run -itP demo (Or you can directly get the docker image by 'docker pull quay.io/yisongshen0/docker-rails2') Then check the process
 $docker ps
 This time you may see the the ports is "0.0.0.0:port(this is a number)->3000/tcp"